GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 It accepts my proposal.
 I check the math, and it keeps me within my acceptable profit margin.
 I sign it.
 Now I've got a BRLA (Bonded Robotic Labor Agreement).

-The MakerFunnel at RoboFund opens up, the "disto" flows to bondholders like it does every second of every day, paying off my BRLA for me.
+The MakerFunnel at RoboFund opens up, and the "disto" flows to bondholders, as it does every second of every day, paying off my BRLA for me.
 I got lucky!
 But I'll have to give them a slight return on their investment, in proportion to its size.

 With that, I spin up my line of rented bots after Daneel deploys them, and they work for 100 hours (100 ticks of the Asimov robonomics simulator).